African women protest against discrimination, poor conditions in Lithuanian migrant camp

-Category: World Hits: 7Tensions are rising in the Medininkai migrant camp in Lithuania.
+Category: World Hits: 13Tensions are rising in the Medininkai migrant camp in Lithuania.
 A group of asylum seekers, mainly African women, tried to break through a gate in the camp on October 26 to protest against the detention conditions.
 The guards, assisted by police, responded with tear gas.
 The FRANCE 24 Observers team spoke to a Congolese woman at the camp who says she and others believe the guards offer preferential treatment to Iraqi women detained in the same camp.

 Read more https://observers.france24.com/en/europe/20211103-lithuania-migrant-camp-african-women-discrimination